Macaan2024/DailyRise/replit.md

    - Beautiful badge icons and styling
 8. **Community** (Accountability & Challenges):
    - **Create & Join Communities**: Build or join accountability groups
-   - **Leaderboard**: See points ranking of all users in same community
+   - **Community Leaderboard** ⭐:
+     - Click any joined community to view leaderboard
+     - See all members ranked by points (highest to lowest)
+     - Display member name, profile image, and total points
+     - Real-time ranking updates from database
+   - **Challenge System** 🎯:
-   - **Challenge System**: Send habit challenges to other community members
+     - Click "Challenge" button next to any community member
-   - **Challenge Modal**: Select any of your habits to challenge others
+     - Select one of your habits to challenge them with
+     - Challenged user earns 25 points if they complete the habit
+     - Track all pending and completed challenges in database
    - Leave communities anytime
    - View all available communities
    - 5 Pre-built Communities: Fitness Warriors, Meditation Masters, Reading Circle, Productivity Pros, Health Champions